JeanMax/ft_p/README.md

 ### TODO: ###

 * error handling (is_digit)
-* close connexion in a pretty way
+* server loose stdin reading after a client disconnection
+* could be good to have two separates headers files...